- Oct 8

-Starting a new relationship can be exhilarating, but it’s important to be mindful and discerning if you or someone you know is considering beginning a new relationship after recovery, there’s reason to reconsider.
+Starting a new relationship can be exhilarating, but it’s important to be mindful and discerning if you or someone you know is considering dating in recovery.

 The emotional highs of a romantic relationship can mimic how your brain feels on drugs or alcohol.
-If you’re in recovery from addiction, give yourself time.
+If you’re in early recovery from addiction, give yourself time.
 When challenges arise in a personal relationship, it’s essential to handle them without relapsing into old habits.
 Your first year of recovery should focus on your health and well-being.

-Why Wait Until After Your First Year of Recovery
+Why You Should Wait Until After Your First Year of Recovery